unibo-spe/spe-slides/content/09-containerization/_index.md

 ### Accessing the volume from another container

-1. Let's create yet another _interactice_ container attached to the volume
+1. Let's create yet another _interactive_ container attached to the volume
     * `docker run --rm -it -v my-volume:/data alpine sh`
 2. Let's have a look at the data: `ls -la /data`
     ```